aptech/docs/docs/CR-satostrC.rst

 ::

-    //Create numeric matrices
+    // Create numeric matrices
     year = { 2012, 2013, 2014 };
     beef = { 187.9, 183.6, 224.1 };
     fish = { 4.8, 6.8, 6.6 };

-    //Create a 3x3 matrix using horiztonal concatenation commodity_prices = year ~ beef ~ fish;
+    // Create a 3x3 matrix using horiztonal concatenation commodity_prices = year ~ beef ~ fish;

     //%s indicates the location of the contents of the original string fmt = "Year %s" $~ "%s cts/lb" $~ "%s $/kg";

-    //Convert the numeric matrix to a string commodity_prices = ntos(commodity_prices);
+    // Convert the numeric matrix to a string commodity_prices = ntos(commodity_prices);

-    //Apply formatting
+    // Apply formatting
     commodity_prices_fmt = satostrC(commodity_prices, fmt);

 After the code above, commodity_prices_fmt should be equal to: